Seeing your most loved dog breeds with spotted tongues most time is termed to be that the dog is a Chow mix.

 Golden Retrievers, Labs, and Shepherds are also known to have spots on their tongues.
 In fact, over 30 breeds are prone to spotted tongues.

-Like freckles and birthmarks on people, spots on tongues are simply extra pigment.
-Dogs can also have spots of dark pigment on their skin, too, hiding under their coats.
+Like freckles and birthmarks on people, spots on tongues are extra pigment.
+Dogs can have spots of dark pigment on their skin, too, hiding under their coats.
 These spots can be small, large, few, or many.

-My Chow tongue has a pink Spot, Does that mean, it’s not purebred?
+My Chow tongue has a pink Spot.
+Does that mean it’s not purebred?

 The answer is NO!
-Chow puppies tongues are colored pink at birth.
+Chow puppies’ tongues are colored pink at birth.
 They begin to darken to blue-black by 8-10 weeks of age.
-Some tongues don’t cover completely and they may have splashes of pink or small spots.
+Some tongues don’t cover completely, and they may have splashes of pink or small spots.
 Chows with the dilute coat colors of blue and cinnamon plus elderly chows sometimes lose tongue pigment as they grow and develop pink spots.

 What if the dog looks like a Chow but has a completely pink or mostly pink tongue?

-Does this mean that my dog is not a pure breed Chow and might not even have any percentage of Chow gene?
+Does this mean that my dog is not a pure breed Chow and might not even have any percentage of the Chow gene?
 Yes, that is a clear indicator.

 The Chow is a member of the spitz family, a large group of breeds that includes Norwegian Elkhound, Keeshond, Malamute, Akita, Shiba Inu, Pomeranian, Samoyed, Siberian Husky, etc. They all similar physical traits: a similar body structure, over-the-back tail carriage, upright triangular ears, and a dense offstanding coat.